hartmutdavid/DatabaseTethering/README.md

 ## Demo2

 The tethering adapter is Network.
-In addition, the stream type (bin&auml;r, JSON, XML) and a compression rate can be selected.
+In addition, the stream type (binary, JSON, XML) and a compression rate can be selected.

 ## Demo3